List of Places to Access Quick Loans in Kenya

 10. M-Shwari

-You also do not need to install any app since the M-Shwari is available on the M-Pesa menu.
+You also need not install any app since the M-Shwari is available on the M-Pesa menu.
 Safaricom App users can get access to M-shwari on the app.
 M-shwari loans are available from Ksh 100 to Ksh 50,000, attracting an interest of 9% for 30 days.

 In case of late payment, you get a penalty fee of 7.5% applied to the loan amount.
 To get higher loans, you need to save more in your M-shwari and increase the activity in your account.